danijar/crafter/README.md

 The set of unlocked achievements can also be accessed via the `info` dictionary.

+The sum of rewards per episode can range from -5 (losing all health without any achivement) to 13 (unlocking all achievements and keeping or restoring all health).

 ### Termination

 The episode terminates when the health points of the agent reach zero.
-Episodes also end when reaching a time limit, which is 100,000 steps by default.
+Episodes also end when reaching a time limit, which is 10000 steps by default.

 ### Observation Space